vincentbarr/vincentbarr.github.com/_posts/2015-12-15-on-storytelling.md

 > Storytelling and listening are reciprocal; water takes the shape of the glass.

-A few years ago, I attended a day-long storytelling workshop instructed by Jerome Deroy and Terence Mickey.
+A few years ago, I attended a day-long storytelling workshop.

-The workshop consisted of two instructors, Jerome Deroy and Terence Mickey, twelve students - age 27 to ~75 – a tape recorder, pencils, paper and required six hours of listening, feeling, writing, sharing, and – of course – storytelling.
+The workshop consisted of two excellent instructors, Jerome Deroy and Terence Mickey, twelve students - age 27 to ~75 – a tape recorder, pencils, paper and required six hours of listening, feeling, writing, sharing, and – of course – storytelling.

 Struggling also deserves a place on that list.